3 Reasons To Try SUP

 SUP is a calorie-burning powerhouse.
 During a session of general SUP, you can burn

 an average of 330-460 calories an hour.
 SUP surfing can burn anywhere from 620-735 calories an hour, and SUP yoga fans can expect to burn betwneen 415 and 540 calories per hour.
 Talk about some epic cardio!

 SUP is a world traveler’s dream come true.

 Good news: your SUP hobby is extremely portable.
 If you get yourself an inflatable SUP (also called an iSUP), you can take your board with you on adventures around the world.
 Inflatable SUPs can deflate and fold conveniently into a backpack or other luggage, and take just a few minutes to re-inflate when you reach your destination.
 If you use a hard SUP that is too big to transport, you can still rent a board in just about any SUP-loving locale.

 When you hop on your SUP instead of a tour bus, you can get to know your surroundings in a much more personal way – and stay active in the process.
-SUP touring has become an especially popular activity for paddlers who want to take a guided tour of their new destination.
+SUP touring such as the ones Everyday California (see https://www.everydaycalifornia.com/products/paddleboard-rentals for more details) offers has become a popular activity for paddlers who want to take a guided tour of their new destination.
 Did we mention that SUP tours burn a heck of a lot more calories than that tour bus would?
 We never liked the hotel gym anyway.

 You can SUP with your pets and your friends.